 A merger of entities under common control is a business combination in which all of the combined entities are ultimately controlled by the same party or parties, both before, and after the combination, and that control is not transitory.
-The effect of combination of entities under common control is accounted for by the Company using 'equity interest combination' method provided that: assets and liabilities of the combining companies are measured at their carrying amount at the combination date, combination-related transaction costs are expensed in the unconsolidated statement of profit and loss, mutual balances are eliminated; any difference between the purchase price paid/transferred and the value of acquired net assets (at their carrying amount as disclosed in the financial statements), and is recognised in the acquirer's equity.
+The effect of business combinations under common control is accounted for by the Group using 'pooling of interests' method, the assets and liabilities of the merging entities are measured at their carrying values at the date of merger, the transaction costs related to the merger are expensed in the consolidated income statement, mutual balances are eliminated from the balance sheet, any difference between the purchase price paid/transferred and the net assets acquired (at their carrying values as disclosed in the consolidated financial statements) is recognised in equity.